Skip to main content Start main content

 Icon of Prevention of Heat Stroke

-The hot and humid summer in Hong Kong poses an increased risk of heat stroke to people working in both indoor and outdoor areas in which air conditioning systems are lacking.
-In addition, people who are required to work near heat sources or heat-generating facilities are also at risk of heat stroke.
+The hot and humid summer in Hong Kong poses an increased risk of heat stroke to individuals working in indoor and outdoor areas lacking air conditioning.
+In addition, personnel required to work near heat sources or heat-generating facilities are also at risk.

-Prevention of heat stroke is crucial to protecting our students and staff who are involved in hot environments.
-To prevent people from getting heat stroke, risk assessment on heat stress shall be conducted and based on the assessment results, appropriate measures will be taken.
-Heat stress risk factors include environmental factors (e.g. ambient temperature, relative humidity, heat radiation and air flow), work factors (e.g. physical workload, duration, personal protective equipment and clothing) and personal factors.
+Prevention of heat stroke is crucial to protecting our students and staff involved in hot environments.
+To prevent heat stroke, risk assessments must be conducted, with appropriate measures taken based on assessment results.
+Heat stress risk factors include environmental factors (e.g. ambient temperature, relative humidity, heat radiation and air flow), work factors (e.g. physical workload, operational duration, personal protective equipment and clothing) and personal factors.

-HSO aims to give health and safety advice on control measures to prevent heat stroke and advise on heat stress risk assessment issues that may affect PolyU students, staff and visitors.
-The goal is to reduce the risk of heat stroke.
+HSO provides health and safety advice on control measures to prevent heat stroke and advises on heat stress risk assessment issues affecting PolyU staff, students and visitors.

 Supply Cool Drinking Water

-• Drink approximately 250 – 500 ml of water or other appropriate beverages per hour
+• Drink 250 to 500 ml of water or other appropriate beverages per hour to replenish fluids and electrolytes lost through sweating

 Reduce Heat Absorption

-• Set up shade or cover for blocking sunlight / isolate heat sources
+• Set up shades or covers to block sunlight or isolate heat sources

-• Use sun protection equipment (wide-brimmed hats, neck shades, sun protection sleeves) to avoid exposure to direct sunlight
+• Use sun protection equipment, such as wide-brimmed hats, neck shades and sun protection sleeves, to avoid exposure to direct sunlight

 Increase Heat Dissipation

-• Wear light-coloured and air permeable clothing and use cooling towel
+• Wear light-coloured and air-permeable clothing, and use cooling towels

-• Use blowers/ misting fans/ portable fans to enhance ventilation
+• Use blowers, misting fans, or portable fans to enhance ventilation

 Reduce Physical Exertion